igaboc/jitsmob/README.md

 The client project has been split into two phases, with the development team focusing on delivering phase one.
  * Phase One: Increase online presence and followers with the assistance of a website for the company
  * Phase Two: Generate revenue from online purchases/subscriptions of content

- test commit from Clayton.

-more tests from Jared

-<<<<<< contributor-test
-even more tests from Jared

 ## Challenges

 - Github is displaying the incorrect number of contributors after Clayton made his first commit, carried out tests to rectify the number.
->>>>>> master
+Problem was resolved, either github was slow to update or the tests we carried out had some kind of effect.